-It will be at the discretion of the Board whether an individual should go on a return trip, following the code of professional conduct, if that individual has had a disruptive influence on a previous trip.
+It will be at the discretion of the Board whether an individual should go on a return trip, following the code of professional conduct.

 In order for Hope House to comply with GDPR, an individual has the right to be forgotten and their data be erased from the records of Hope House Haiti (U.K) in accordance with the GDPR.

 INTRODUCTION The Data Protection Act covers information about individuals which is held on computer or handheld records kept in a locked box.
 It is based on the right of the individual to know what information is being held about them, and how the information will be used.
 Trustees and volunteer personal records will be kept at Hope House Haiti (UK) in accordance with its procedures and code of professional conduct.
 Data protection responsibility Overall responsibility for ensuring that Hope House Haiti (U.K) complies with its data protection obligations rests with the Data Protection Officer.
 Information will be: